 - Discoloration or yellowing of the nails

-In 5% of the cases of psoriatic arthritis, individuals may experience a very rare form of the disease called arthritis mutilans.
-This type of psoriatic arthritis causes severe deformity in the hands, making them almost unusable.
-More commonly, people living with psoriatic arthritis will first experience hand problems when they notice opening a jar becomes painful, buttoning a shirt becomes difficult, and counting out change becomes a chore.
+In people diagnosed with psoriatic arthritis, 5 to 16% of them may experience a complication of the disease called arthritis mutilans.
+This development can result in such severe deformity of the hands, so severe they may become almost unusable.
+More commonly, people living with psoriatic arthritis will first experience hand problems when they notice opening a jar becomes painful, buttoning and unbuttoning a shirt becomes difficult, and counting out change becomes a chore.

 With 27 joints in the hand, psoriatic arthritis can wreak havoc.
-What are ways you might seek relief?
+What are some ways that you might seek relief?

 Home Remedies of the Hand